Frank Zaneth: Against the Mafia

 Feeling that Zaneth was too well known in the left-wing "radical" community, he was reassigned by his superiors to infiltrate the Mafia, which he was felt to be well suited for because of his Italian origins.
 Zaneth was the first Mountie to ever go undercover against the Mafia.
 Zaneth was especially noted for his zealous pursuit of the gangster Rocco Perri of Hamilton, Ontario.
 Zaneth was a pioneer in investigating money laundering, which was a novel concept in the RCMP in the 1920s.
 Zaneth's investigation of money laundering and bootlegging took him abroad several times as he went undercover to Chicago, the French islands of Saint Pierre and Miquelon, and the Dominion of Newfoundland.

 In 1926, Zaneth was transferred from Montreal to Toronto, where he began his pursuit of Perri, which he called "the Great Hunt".
 The journalist Antonio Nicaso wrote: "Zaneth, tenacious to the point of being obstinate, understood that the only way to trap Perri was to infiltrate his gang".
 Zaneth recruited a Toronto criminal, Ernest Tomlinson, who had a criminal record for living off the avails of prostitution and theft, to serve as a his contract with the Toronto underworld.
 Zaneth under the cover of a drug dealer from Montreal was introduced by Tomlinson to various drug dealers in disputable bars in Toronto.

 In 1929, Zaneth went undercover again to infiltrate the Perri-Starkman gang led by Rocco Perri and his common-law wife Bessie Starkman.
 Posing as a drug dealer from Montreal, Zaneth arrived in Toronto saying he wanted to buy cocaine, heroin and morphine.
 In Toronto, Zaneth met two members of the Perri-Starkman gang, Tony Defalco and Antonio Brasi.
 Brasi and Defalco agreed to Zaneth some $40 worth of morphine.
 On 8 May 1929, another member of the Perri-Starkman gang, Tony Roma arrived at Zaneth's hotel room to hand him 100 white cubes of morphine, all of which weighed between 2 and 2.5 grams.
 Having gained their trust, Zaneth purchased cocaine, heroin and morphine from Brasi and Defalco three more times in May–June 1929.
 Zaneth noted that the drugs were always wrapped up in newspapers from Hamilton, which led him to deduce that was the source of the drugs.
-His suspicions were confirmed when Brasi and Defalco told him that Francesco Rossi of Hamilton, aka "Frank Ross", was the main distributor of cocaine and morphine in Ontario.
+His suspicions were confirmed when Brasi and Defalco told him that Francesco Rossi of Hamilton, "Frank Ross", was the main distributor of cocaine and morphine in Ontario.